Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: MetaSend for Federated NMT

-To address the second question, we aim for our MAML module to generate an adaptive sending threshold based on translation quality.
-Figure~\ref{fig:MAML} shows the learning process and the optimization flow of this module. $\phi^r$ represents the hyperparameter set of our MAML module in communication round $r$, and $\theta^r(\phi^r)$ is the generated threshold from the module.
+To address the second question, our MAML module generates an adaptive sending threshold based on translation quality, as illustrated in Figure~\ref{fig:MAML}. $\phi^r$ represents the hyperparameter set of our MAML module in communication round $r$, and $\theta^r(\phi^r)$ is the generated threshold from the module.
 After the parameter selection process and aggregation (Equations~\ref{eq:metaprune} and \ref{eq:reagg}), the parameters of the $k$-th resulting client model and the global model can be expressed as $W'^r_k(\phi^r)$ and $W^r_s(\phi^r)$, respectively.
 To assess the quality of the global model $W^r_s(\phi^r)$, we randomly select $b$ batches of samples from the validation dataset and evaluate the global model using these samples.
-Subsequently, we employ the validation loss $L_{val}(W^r_s(\phi^r))$ as the optimization objective for the MAML module, which encourages the module to adapt in the direction of superior translation quality.
+Subsequently, we employ the validation loss $L_{val}(W^r_s(\phi^r))$ as the MAML module's optimization objective to guide it toward improving translation quality.
 Thus, our MAML module update can be written as:

 where $\beta$ is the learning rate for the meta update.
-By optimizing the MAML module with consideration of the translation quality of the global NMT model, our MAML module can generate a customized threshold $\theta^r$ for each round that considers both the deviation distribution and the translation quality.
+It is important to note that although we are evaluating the global model, the validation loss is actually calculated using the validation dataset present in each client.
+This process can be seen as occurring after broadcasting the global model to each client at every round.
+In this process, each client computes the validation loss using the global model and sends the validation loss back to the server.
+Subsequently, the server updates the MAML module according to the aggregated loss.
+Finally, by optimizing the MAML module with consideration of the translation quality of the global NMT model, our MAML module can generate a customized threshold $\theta^r$ for each round that considers both the deviation distribution and the translation quality.
 We will see in Section~\ref{sec:exp} how this process of learning what parameters to send results in substantial translation quality and communication efficiency improvements.